ACE DIAMOND

 Comments: Created by Steve Parkhouse and David Lloyd.

-Night Raven apparently went to the trouble of getting a deck of cards made up with his symbol in the centre of the ace's.
-He obviously knows exactly where all four of his intended targets are, as he has notes hand delivered to them, but he doesn't just go get them; nope, he has to draw them out in an elaborate and theatrical manner.
-I guess he gets his kicks from it, and he clearly has way too much time on his hands.
+Night Raven apparently went to the trouble of getting a deck of cards made up with his symbol in the centre of the Aces.
+He obviously knew exactly where all four of his intended targets were staying, as he had notes hand delivered to them, but he doesn't just go get them; nope, he has to draw them out in an elaborate and theatrical manner.
+I guess he got his kicks from it, and he clearly had way too much time on his hands.

-Speaking of the notes that draw the players to the Hotel Central.
-Ace is staying in a fleapit, in spite of having three grand in cash on him.
-I take this to mean he's hiding out for a bit because he's unsure of who might have survived the fight in the pool hall and could be looking for him.
-Then, just as he is thinking to himself that he needs to find a new game, someone conveniently slips an anonymous invite to one under his door.
+Speaking of the notes that draw the players to the Hotel Central: Ace was staying in a fleapit, in spite of having three grand in cash on him (and this is in the 1920s or early 30s, so that's a lot of money).
+I take this to mean he was hiding out for a bit because he was unsure of who might have survived the fight in the pool hall and could be looking for him.
+Then, just as he was thinking to himself that he needed to find a new game, someone conveniently slips an anonymous invite to one under his door.
 And he doesn't smell a rat?!?
 I reckon Ace must be the kind of guy who, if he were to receive an anonymous note saying "Come to the deep well around midnight.
 Come alone, tell no one where you are going, and bring rope." would not only turn up, but he'd take along a few heavy rocks to make it easier for the writer to weigh his corpse down.

 CLARIFICATIONS: